 If you are new to boating and this all seems a little overwhelming prepare a check-list specific to the needs of your boat.
 Ask your mechanic, the previous owner and other knowledgeable people to contribute to it.
 This kind of attention to detail is all the more important if you are new to boating and/or are not familiar with the boat.
 It will get easier with time and experience.
 Be patient and get it right.
 The old saying 'the price of safety is eternal vigilance' has never been more true than on launch-day.

-Click here for a Sample Pre-Launch Check List in Word format.
+Click here for a Sample Pre-Launch Check List (PDF).

 Ernest Hamilton has been serving the needs of the boating community of Eastern Canada since 1979.

 Whether buying or selling, power or sail, Maritime Ship & Yacht Brokers has the experience and expertise to help you with any transaction, large or small.

 Please use the links at left to find out more about us and the services that we provide.

 Installed March 14, 1995, last updated May 16, 2020 - Hosted and Maintained by Don Robertson